Variables in pipelines

 System variables are automatically injected to any freestyle step as environment variables.

-It is important to understand that all Git-related variables such CF_BRANCH, CF_COMMIT_MESSAGE, CF_REVISION etc. come directly from the Git provider you use, and therefore have the same limitations of that provider.
+The values of Git-based system variables, such as CF_BRANCH, CF_COMMIT_MESSAGE, CF_REVISION etc. are retrieved directly from the Git provider you use, and therefore have the same limitations of that provider.

-For example, GitLab sends less information in pull request events than normal pushes, and Bitbucket sends only the short hash of a commit in pull request events.
+For example, GitLab sends less information in Pull Request (PR) events than normal pushes, and Bitbucket sends only the short hash of a commit in PR events.
 We suggest you read the documentation of your Git provider first to understand what information is available for every Git event.

-Gerrit has change-Id and Changes that you can map to CF_PULL_REQUEST variables, such as CF_PULL_REQUEST_ID and more.
+Gerrit for example, has change-Id and Changes that you can map to CF_PULL_REQUEST variables, such as CF_PULL_REQUEST_ID and more.

 Variable Description